crytic/etheno/README.md

 ## License

 Etheno is licensed and distributed under the [AGPLv3](LICENSE) license.
-[Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.
+[Contact us](mailto:opensource@trailofbits.com) if you’re looking for an exception to the terms.